Iteration Complexity and Finite-Time Efficiency of Adaptive Sampling Trust-Region Methods for Stochastic Derivative-Free Optimization: Introduction

 \section{Introduction}

 We consider unconstrained simulation optimization (SO) problems of the form

-where $f:\mbR^d \rightarrow \mbR$ is smooth and bounded from below, and $F:\mbR^d\times\Xi \rightarrow \mbR$ is the stochastic function value defined on the probability space $(\Xi,\mcF,P)$.
-We denote the optimal function value by $f^* := \min_{\BFx \in \mbR^d} f(\BFx) > -\infty$.
+where $f:\mbR^d \rightarrow \mbR$ is smooth (but nonconvex) and bounded below, and $F:\mbR^d\times\Xi \rightarrow \mbR$ is the stochastic function value defined on the probability space $(\Xi,\mcF,P)$.
 In particular, consider $f(\BFx)$ that is only observable with noise by a Monte Carlo simulation, which generates the random variable $F(\BFx, \xi)$.
-Hence, the estimator of $f(\BFx)$ and its estimated variance can be obtained by Furthermore, assume that derivative information is not directly available from the Monte Carlo Simulation.
-Hence \eqref{eq:problem} becomes a stochastic derivative-free optimization (SDFO) problem.
+Hence, the estimator of $f(\BFx)$ via sample average approximation and the estimated variance of $F(\BFx, \xi)$ with $n$ runs of the simulation can be obtained by Furthermore, assume that derivative information is not directly available from the Monte Carlo Simulation.
+Hence Problem \eqref{eq:problem} becomes a stochastic derivative-free optimization (SDFO) problem.
 A SDFO algorithm produces, in one run, $\{\BFX_k\}$ -- a sequence of stochastic incumbent solutions for iterations $k\in\mbN$.
 This sequence can be viewed as a stochastic process defined on a filtered probability space $(\Omega,\mcF_k,\mbP)$, where $\mcF_k$ denotes the $\sigma$-algebra increasing in $k$.
 The goal is designing an efficient SDFO algorithm to reach an $\epsilon$-stationary point, that is a point in the set $\{\BFx:\ \|\nabla f(\BFx)\|\leq \epsilon\}$.